Blog

 Collaboration skills

 HRs often work closely with other departments and need to be able to collaborate effectively with others to achieve common goals.
-The competencies like open-mindedness and conflict resolution are essential to get more work done and achieve better outcomes.
+Competencies like open-mindedness and conflict resolution are essential to get more work done and achieve better outcomes.

 Analytical skills

-HR analytics or people analytical skills involves gathering data, analyzing data and reporting data.
+HR analytics or people analytical skills involve gathering data, analyzing data, and reporting data.
 It is quite important as HR professionals may be responsible for analyzing data and using it to inform decisions and develop strategies.

 Adaptability